Protests in Iran near the 2-week mark as authorities intensify crackdown on demonstrators

 DUBAI, United Arab Emirates (AP) — Protests sweeping across Iran neared the two-week mark Saturday, with the country’s government acknowledging the ongoing demonstrations despite an intensifying crackdown and as the Islamic Republic remains cut off from the rest of the world.

 With the internet down in Iran and phone lines cut off, gauging the demonstrations from abroad has grown more difficult.
-But the death toll in the protests has grown to at least 65 people killed and over 2,300 others detained, according to the U.S.-based Human Rights Activists News Agency.
+But the death toll in the protests has grown to at least 72 people killed, with over 2,300 others detained, according to the U.S.-based Human Rights Activists News Agency.
 Iranian state TV is reporting on security force casualties while portraying control over the nation.

 Supreme Leader Ayatollah Ali Khamenei has signaled a coming clampdown, despite U.S. warnings.
+Tehran escalated its threats Saturday, with the Iran’s attorney general, Mohammad Movahedi Azad, warning that anyone taking part in protests will be considered an “enemy of God,” a death-penalty charge.
+The statement carried by Iranian state television said even those who “helped rioters” would face the charge.

+“Prosecutors must carefully and without delay, by issuing indictments, prepare the grounds for the trial and decisive confrontation with those who, by betraying the nation and creating insecurity, seek foreign domination over the country,” the statement read.
+“Proceedings must be conducted without leniency, compassion or indulgence.”

 State TV split-screen highlights Iran's challenge